rexich/tips/docs/chef.md

 ## Usage

-- Chef updates what is necessary and changed, and makes sure it gets to a consistent state defined in the recipes - *set and forget* principle
+- Chef updates what has changed, and makes sure it gets to a consistent state defined in the recipes - *test and repair*
 - Run a recipe: `chef-client --local-mode hello.rb`
 - Another way: `chef-apply recipe.rb`
 - `chef-solo` executes `chef-client` in a way that does not require